NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/key-concepts/evaluation-sets.md

 - View detailed results and analytics
 - Schedule automated runs

-The web interface provides an intuitive way to manage your evaluation sets while offering the same functionality as the SDK methods.
+The web interface provides an intuitive way to manage your EvaluationSets while offering the same functionality as the SDK methods.